Marit Sathrum

 Thanks — as always — for class last night.
 I came in with a bunch of anxiety and left as a sort of peaceful jell-o.
 Your encouragement and compassion are important to so many people.

 Just a quick note to compliment you on the quality of the yoga studio you have built and seem to still be building.
 I love what you have built.
-I have been a member for only a couple of years and I am limited in how often I can make it in due to my work schedule.
-I want to thank you as well for the ‘assist’ you gave me during a recent class.
-It felt great to be able to twist just that little bit further.
-Feel free to do that again, it will help me get to the next level and I know my back and hips are the tightest and need the most work.
+Thank you as well for the 'assist' you gave me during a recent class — it felt great to be able to twist just that little bit further.

 I did a class there for the first time in a long time and man, was I blown away.
-There were like 70 people in one class!
-Everything looks so nice - your retail area, the new space in the locker room, your website.
-I guess I just wanted to let you know how happy I am that things are going so well for you business-wise.
-It’s really impressive.
-I know you work hard and it’s cool to have watched things grow and change over the last couple years.
-I also did your $50 matched donation to Haiti and I’m really touched by your generosity.
-It’s cool to know someone who is using her skills to create what she wanted to create and is succeeding at it..
+Everything looks so nice.
+It's cool to know someone who is using her skills to create what she wanted to create and is succeeding at it.
 You go!

 In the past I have attended yoga classes at other places but never really felt that pull to keep practicing in the way that I do when I attend classes at Inner Fire.
-I think the heated/hot classes, the quality of instructors and the quality of the facility contribute to me coming back.
-So, thank you very much for what you have done to create Inner Fire.
+The heated classes, the quality of instructors and the quality of the facility contribute to me coming back.
+Thank you for what you have done to create Inner Fire.